Jgar26/rock_paper_scissors_game/README.md

-This an excercise Odin has us do where we creat a # rock_paper_scissors_game
+This an excercise Odin has us do where we create a # rock_paper_scissors_game